Photo by William Bout on Unsplash

 You will use the techniques we used in the previous labs to answer your research question.
 You will have templates/worksheets for each of the two Rehearse labs where you can develop your ideas and complete the analyses.

-Then you will prepare a reproducible report in Word or PDF format using the same process we have previously used.
-We recommend you consider using the Word knitted file since that process is less finicky than the knit to pdf process is for some code chunks.
+Then you will prepare a reproducible report in .html or .pdf format using the same process we have previously used.
+We recommend you consider using the .html knitted file since that process is less finicky than the knit to pdf process is for some code chunks.
 You will create the report using the Student Name worksheet again in the Remix/Report session.

 Additionally, you will create a video presentation using free ScreenCast-o-matic or another tool of your choice.
-Your video presentation could be a walk-through of your report Word or PDF file or you could use a PowerPoint or similar presentation.
+Your video presentation could be a walk-through of your report .html file or you could use a PowerPoint or similar presentation.
 You should use just a few slides since your target presentation duration is 3 minutes with a max of 5 minutes.

 Your project should be designed to answer your research question using the process we have used for the last three labs - confidence intervals and test of hypothesis.
 Recall we looked at comparing one mean to a standard or assumed value.
 We compared two or more means to each other using t-tests and ANOVA.
 We compared proportions to an assumed value and to each other.
 We looked for correlation and performed a regression using two quantitative variables.